PaddlePaddle/models/youtube_recall/README.md

 Figure 2 shows the general network architecture of candidate generation model:
 <p align="center">
 <img src="images/model_network.png" width="600" height="500" hspace='10'/> <br/>
 Figure 2.
-Candidate generation model architecture
+Candidate generation model architecture[1]
 </p>

 - Input layer: A user's watch history is represented by a variable-length sequence of sparse video IDs, and search history is similarly represented by a variable-length sequence of search tokens.